 The Wadi Rum is about an hour and a half from Petra on the way to the Dead Sea.
 It is a beautiful desert valley famous as the setting for the classic movie, Lawrence of Arabia.

 Although the Movenpick Resort at the Dead Sea was beautiful, Dianna wasn’t entirely convinced by the whole floating in the Dead Sea experience though.
-As she said, it’s something to cross off the bucket list.
+As she said, swimming in the Dead Sea is something to cross off the bucket list.

 Day 3 Amman